Skip to main content

 import RequestLogger from "@adaptivestone/framework/services/http/middleware/RequestLogger.js";

-Small middleware that logs request info (route, method, status and time).
+A small middleware that logs request info (route, method, status, and time).

 Logs example: